 Children learn acceptable behaviour through:

-Learning to manage behaviour can be as easy as A
+Learning to manage behaviour can be as easy as A B C

-is either acceptable or unacceptable.
+Behaviour - resulting behaviour is either acceptable or unacceptable.

-Consequence - results of behaviour
+Consequence - results of behaviour can be positive or negative.

 You have to see things from the child's point of view!